DhruvSharma19/EchoVerse/README.md

 We appreciate your contributions and will review your pull request as soon as possible!

 ## 🙏 Acknowledgements

 A big thank you to everyone who contributed to this project!
 We appreciate your support and feedback.

 If you have any questions or need assistance, feel free to open an issue or reach out to the project maintainers.
-Enjoy using FlowLink and happy coding! ✨
+Enjoy using EchoVerse and happy coding! ✨